 Paul Arnold, whose interest was waning (he eventually became a physician) was replaced by Chris White on bass.
 The band began playing shows around St. Albans in 1962, building up a loyal following over the course of the next year.
 In 1963, as university beckoned, they began to think about breaking up.
 Rod and Chris entered the band in a local talent contest (The Herts Beat Contest) that had a recording deal with British Decca Records as first prize.
 Rod and Chris hoped that winning the contest would keep the band together.
-The Zombies advanced through the heats, playing before audiences as large as 2000, and even before the final, they were offered a deal by Decca.
+The Zombies advanced through the heats, playing before audiences as large as 2,000, and even before the final they were offered a deal by Decca.
 Their local fans organized support and The Zombies went on to win the contest.
 On an enthusiastic high note, the band turned professional and in 1964 they began recording.

 The next single, White's "Leave Me Be", went over well in performance, but failed to shake up the charts.
-The third single, "Tell Her No" was a minor hit in Britain, but a Top 10 record in the U.S. The band came to America and did a package tour with artists like Patti LaBelle and the Bluebells, The Shirelles, Ben E. King, The Shangri-Las, The Nashville Teens and Chuck Jackson.
+The third single, "Tell Her No" was a minor hit in Britain, but a #6 record in the U.S. The band came to America and did a package tour with artists like Patti LaBelle And The Bluebells, The Shirelles, Ben E. King, The Shangri-Las, The Nashville Teens and Chuck Jackson.
 Then they played enormous halls and arenas to wildly enthusiastic fans.
 Riding the British Invasion craze, they got a taste of the Beatlemania experience.
 The group was also hugely successful in Japan, The Philippines (where they once had five records in the Top 10), and in other territories of the world.
 Back in England, where Zombies records failed to do as well, Decca had a full roster of beat groups and was stingy with promotional money for other than its top-selling artists.
 Suspecting that The Zombies were one-hit wonders, they rushed the group through album sessions and were poised to dump them.
 But the band stayed alive with the surprise success of "Tell Her No".

-"She's Coming Home" and "I Want You Back" were unsuccessful in the U.K., but both were minor hits in the U.S. in 1965.
+"She's Coming Home" (#85) and "I Want You Back" (#98) were unsuccessful in the U.K., but both were minor hits in the U.S. in 1965.
 The band also contributed songs to the soundtrack of the film Bunny Lake Is Missing and appeared briefly in it as well.
 Another musically outstanding single, "Whenever You're Ready" also failed in Britain as did its three successors.
 Disillusionment set in, with Rod and Chris acting as cheerleaders to keep the enthusiasm going.
-There were problems too with producer Ken Jones, who produced them from the beginning.
+There were problems too with producer Ken Jones, who was with them them from the beginning.
 The band felt that they were becoming more gutsy, but Ken was set on continually trying to recreate the sound of the earliest recordings.
-They eventually split, amicably, with him.
+They eventually split amicably with him.
 The band wasn't making any money and although the group managed to win a new contract with CBS Records, they decided to break up, but not before recording a final album, "Odessey and Oracle", which was self-produced with the intention of being more representative of the band's real sound and was completed at Abbey Road Studios late in 1967.
 According to interviews at the time, the misspelling of "Odyssey" was deliberate and had all sorts of deep, meaningful significance.
 Rod Argent has since admitted the more prosaic reason: the cover artist misspelled "odyssey" and there wasn't time to change it before the artwork was due at the printer, so they let it go and made up a cover story likening the songs to Shakespearian odes.

-In 2002, Ace/Big Beat Records released the 48 track "The Decca Stereo Anthology", which, for the first time, mixed all of the Decca/Parrot recordings into true stereo.
+In 2002, Ace/Big Beat Records released the 48-track "The Decca Stereo Anthology", which for the first time, mixed all of the Decca/Parrot recordings into true stereo.
 An album of new Zombies' material released in 2004, "As Far as I Can See...", received mixed reviews.

+Guitarist Paul Atkinson died in Santa Monica, California, on April 1st, 2004.
+Having retired as a performer, he was an A&R man for many years.
+In 2005 Blunstone and Argent released a DVD and 2-CD album called "Live At The Bloomsbury Theatre" and continued touring as The Zombies.
 To mark the 40th anniversary of "Odessey & Oracle", the four surviving original members of The Zombies participated in a three-night series of concerts at London's Shepherd's Bush Empire Theatre between March 7th and 9th, 2008.
 The shows were recorded and released on CD and DVD on July 1st of that year.